- Notre Dame Preparatory School: $13,799

 · a cumulative grade point average at or above 3.85 at NDP.

 · participation in a minimum of two school-sanctioned extracurricular activities.

 Students qualifying for scholarships will be notified by mail.
-Academic, Diversity and other merit-based scholarship awards will be included in the student acceptance letter.
+Academic, Diversity and other merit-based scholarship awards for NDP applicants will be included in the student acceptance letter.
 Fine and Performing Arts scholarship recipients will be notified by mail by May 1.
 In most cases, scholarship awards are posted to student accounts on September 1.